 How do I pay for hospice?

 Medicare, Medicaid, Veteran’s Administration, private insurance providers and many HMOs typically cover hospice and (if you are homebound) home health care.
 Private payments are also accepted.
-Call Mercyhealth at Home Hospice at (608) 754-2201 and our staff will be happy to help you determine if you are qualified for benefits.
+Our staff can help you determine if you qualify for benefits.